firefoxfoxthrot/developer-web-site/_pages/sskr-faq.md

 regenerate SSKR shares from a secret.
 This is also expected: there is a random factor in SSKR generation.

 ## SSKR Libraries

 ### Why Did We Create New Libraries?

 Obviously, with a new specification, we also needed libraries for that specification.
-We created C reference libraries for SSS and SSKR and modularizing the contents to allow a developer to pick and choose how they were put together.
+We created C reference libraries for SSS and SSKR to modularize the contents and allow a developer to pick and choose how they were put together.

 {% include lib-shamir.md %}